taodong/taodong/README.md

 ## Projects

 ### Duotail 🚜
-I'm in the process of creating solution to address personal email security issues.
+I'm in the process of creating a solution to address personal email security issues.

 #### Philosophy
 1. We should have full control of our incoming emails.